Malachi Martin (murderer)

-Malachy Martin (also Malachi Earl Martin) (c.
-1831 – 24 December 1862) lived in South Australia in the 19th century and was convicted and executed for committing a willful murder in 1862.
-Although in most official records his given name is written as “Malachi” it is clear that his parents actually gave him the traditional Irish form of the name, popularised through the veneration of St. Malachy, a twelfth-century Bishop of Armagh.
+Malachy Martin (Irish: Máel Ó Máirtín, also Malachi Earl Martin, c.
+1831 – 24 December 1862) was an Irish-born Australian murderer.
+In 1862, he was convicted of the murder of Jane Macmanamin, for which he was executed the same year.
+He was later found responsible for the killing of his wife's first husband, William Robinson, and is suspected to have been involved in the disappearance of two travellers and the killing of an Aboriginal teenager.

 Early life

 Malachi Martin was the son of Michael Martin and Mary (née Fleming), born in about 1831 in Ireland.
+Although in most official records his given name is written as “Malachi” it is clear that his parents actually gave him the traditional Irish form of the name, popularised through the veneration of St. Malachy, a 12th-century Bishop of Armagh.
 He arrived in South Australia as a child, accompanied by his parents (probably on board the brig Emma from Hobart in March 1837).
 Martin grew up around the Willunga district, south of Adelaide and in 1844, just before he turned 13, he was charged with theft while working at a post office at the settlement at Encounter Bay.
 He was tried at Adelaide but found not guilty.
 Six days later, his mother, Mary, died in strange circumstances by drowning in a pond near the family farm.
 Although all witnesses stated that they had not observed anything to cause them to question her state of mind, the inquest into her death found that she had committed suicide “while labouring under temporary insanity" due to her distress over her son's criminal trial.
 Her death was made even more tragic because she was heavily pregnant at the time.